 - Meet all Accreditation Council for Graduate Medical Education (ACGME) Occupational and Environmental Medicine Requirements, including participation in practicum and clinical rotations, departmental activities, conferences, and research.

 Example Schedule with Required Courses

-Courses listed for each term are required.
+Courses listed for each term are required by either the residency or the MPH program.
+The example course schedule below has worked for residents previously, but residents should review the MPH program manual closely as MPH requirements or course offerings may change from year to year.
 Residents must register for 16 credits in all terms.
 You do not have to register for resident seminar for credit if you would like to take additional courses.
 However, you should make sure your courses do not interfere with resident seminar or your clinic.
 Any concerns should be communicated to Program Director and Deputy Program Director.

 |PH.300.615||The Tools of Public Health Practice||1|